lisphilar/covid19-sir/docs/markdown/INSTALLATION.md

 oxcgrt_data = data_loader.oxcgrt()
 # The number of tests
 pcr_data = data_loader.pcr()
-# The number of vaccines (will be prepared in 2.14.0)
+# The number of vaccinations (will be prepared in 2.14.0)
 vaccine_data = data_loader.vaccine()
 # Population pyramid (will be prepared in 2.14.0)
 pyramid_data = data_loader.pyramid()